PresidentTree94/toon-track/README.md

   - `reports` — Monthly subscriber snapshots across all series.

 ### Scrapers (Python)
-A suite of Python scripts in `scraper/` that pull data from Webtoons using BeautifulSoup:
+A suite of Python scripts in `scraper/` that pull data from Webtoons using BeautifulSoup.
+Most are placed in `api/` for Vercel cron jobs:

 - **`initial_scraper.py`** — Runs when a new Webtoon is added.
 Scrapes the title, genre, status, and update days from the Webtoon URL and backfills the database entry.
 Triggered via webhook.
 - **`daily_scraper.py`** — Checks status changes (ongoing ↔ hiatus ↔ completed) for series that update on the current day.
 Sends push notifications afterward.
 Runs every day via GitHub Actions.